schemen/OpenFormicaria/docs/contrib.md

 Generally, I **recommend** using a existing CAD instance as reference and work with CV2 connector style.

+You can find the repository here: [Github](https://github.com/schemen/OpenFormicaria)

+Fork it and add your changes.

+## How to PR/MR on Github
+When you have a creation you want to have added, make sure it is in the correct folder (STL exports, CAD files etc.).
+Add the documentation of your part in to `docs` folder as well.

+Please create PRs into the **devel** branch!

 ## Base structural blocks for any modules
 A base block has the size of **35mmx35mmx20mm**.
 The 4xGateway has essentially those measurments.
 This square is essentially the base block size for connenctor facing faces.